SergeyTeplyakov/DissectingTheCode/posts/2017-Fields layout.md

         // Getting the address for a given field ilGen.Emit(OpCodes.Ldflda, fields[i]);

-        // Convertinng field offset to long
+        // Converting field offset to long
         ilGen.Emit(OpCodes.Conv_I8);

         // Storing the offset in the array